storborg/gimlet/README.md

     session.set('cart_id', 12345, clientside=True)

-**SECURITY NOTE** Keys that are stored on the client side are not presently encrypted, it is possible for eavesdroppers or end users to view their contents.
-They are signed, however, so they cannot be modified without detection.
+**SECURITY NOTE** Keys that are stored on the client side are not encrypted by default, so it will be possible for eavesdroppers or end users to view their contents.
+THey are signed, however, so they cannot be modified without detection.
+To enable encryption of cookies, supply a random 32-byte bytestring as the ``encryption_key`` argument to ``SessionMiddleware``.

 Keys can also be set as secure or not, and within secure keys, permanent or not.
 For example: